Mohsnmonji/mohsnmonji.github.io/_pages/Curriculum Vitae.md

   *Exploring disparities in mental health in Canada as part of my Ph.D. dissertation.*
 - **Doctoral Fellow**, Consortium on Analytics for Data-Driven Decision-Making (CAnD3), McGill University (2024-2025)
   *One-year training fellowship in population analytics.*
-- **Research Assistant**, Department of Sociology and Anthropology, Concordia University (2021-Present)
+- **Research Assistant**, Department of Sociology and Anthropology, Concordia University (2022-Present)
-  *Research assistant in two SSHRC and FRQSC projects on colonialism, criminalization, and Indigenous communities.*
+  *Research assistant to Professor Matthew Unger in two SSHRC and FRQSC projects on colonialism, criminalization, and Indigenous communities.*
-- **Research Assistant**, Department of Sociology and Anthropology, Concordia University (2021-2022) *Research assistant in a project on employment. underemployment, and the mental health of immigrants in Canada.*
+- **Research Assistant**, Department of Sociology and Anthropology, Concordia University (2022-2023) *Research assistant to Professor Marie-Pier Joly in a project on employment. underemployment, and the mental health of immigrants in Canada.*
 - **Research Assistant**, Applied Artificial Intelligence Institute, Concordia University (Jun-Sep 2023)
   *Research assistant to Professor Tristan Glatard, Canada Research Chair on Big Data for Neuroinformatics and the co-director of the Applied Artificial Intelligence Institute.
 Conducted research on Gender Equity in AI, leading to the development of a set of normative principles for gender equity in AI.*
   *Publication available at: [Normative Principles for Gender Equity in AI](https://affectingmachines.net/)*